 If you don’t already own the plot of land, you can raise your interest through the Right to Build Register, an online platform connecting local planning authorities with individuals who are interested in building their own homes.

-If you’re looking to get onto the property ladder but a Help to Build isn’t right for you, there are other schemes available.
-Find out more about the various schemes by clicking the links below:
+If you’re looking to get onto the property ladder but a Help to Build isn’t right for you, consider these alternatives:

 We're here to help